 What is the difference between R-Codes and R-MD Codes?

 R-MD Codes stand for Residential Medium Density.
 They are a type of R-Codes, but allow for a higher density.
-For example, your home can cover more of your land and you the setbacks are minimised.
+For example, your home can cover more of your land and the setbacks from the primary street are less.
 R-MD zoning is commonly found in new land estates on smaller blocks.